If you came here looking for the best free premium WordPress theme in 2023, look no further than the Kadence theme.

 Kadence Element Hooks

-Kadence element hooks are one of the biggest reasons I will be purchasing the Kadence Theme Pro as soon as it is released.
+Kadence Element Hooks is one of the biggest reasons I purchased the Lifetime Kadence Full Bundle to get access to the Kadence Theme Pro and all the rest of the Kadence products.
 If you don’t know what theme hooks are, they allow you to build custom sections and hook them into different places throughout your site using conditionals.

 If that’s too confusing, here’s a more simple explanation.
 Hooks are various areas within your theme where you can include custom code to be run on all pages or only pages that you specify.